mdeguzis/RetroRig/README.md

 ===================================================
 ###### [Version 0.7.3]

+##Important project update

+Throughout making my RetroRig project, I learned just how much I still love to script (in any OS), and doing it for the pure enjoyment (computers+games=win).
+I found out tonight and in a hard way (thanks a lot MEDNAFEN) when tackling using $vars with sed in the large fashion I was.
+Grepping "nes" also grepped "snes".
+Now I got around this with a craptastic option flag of "grep -Fx" with the literal default string to set the original value and avoid the "unterminated sed expression" errors, but reporting the current resolution was not solved (for snes/nes only).

+Then with the help of the #bash IRC channel, I came to realize that I need to stop being a wuss and pick up those python books I have lying around, get learning how to use libraries and more powerful expressions, and move on.
+Of course I won't scrap the entire project.
+I'll just create a new python branch and get to work duplicating the work while learn.
+Funny how things go.

+Let this be a lesson for folks tackling some projects that may work in bash, but truly should be using a more powerful language or full on complete one (such as perl or C, at least that's my guess).
+Time to learn python, and be happy I learned a valuable lesson in the process, rather than complain I have to sort of "start over."
+I am by **no** means an expert in bash scripting, but I do feel others are right, and another language is best.

+I will be branching the beta-branch off into a python rebuild, but will of course continue to address any withstanding problems folks have with the master, beta, and vbox-beta branches.
+Thank you for your patience.

+-pk

+## Now on to the rest...

 RetroRig is shell script to setup a Linux x86_64 system  with several emulators, and XBMC as graphical front end.The inspiration for doing this lies almost completely with the RetroPie Project.
 I wanted to provide something similar, but with XBMC, x86_64, and my favorite interface, "Rom Collection Browser."